IntelLabs/ParallelAccelerator.jl/README.md

    Julia does not annotate all expressions in a typed AST with complete type information.
 For example, this happens for some expressions that call Julia's own intrinsics.
-We are working on supporting more of them if we can derive the actual type to be not `Any`, but this is still a work-in-progress.
+We are working on supporting more of them if we can derive the actual type to be not `Any`, but this is still a work in progress.

 At the moment ParallelAccelerator only supports the Julia-to-C back-end.
-We are working on alternatives such as Julia's upcoming threading implementation that hopefully can alleviate the above mentioned restrictions without sacrificing much of the speed brought by quality C compilers and parallel runtime such as OpenMP.
+We are working on alternatives that make use of Julia's upcoming threading implementation that hopefully can alleviate the above mentioned restrictions, without sacrificing much of the speed brought by quality C compilers and parallel runtimes such as OpenMP.

 Apart from the constraints imposed by Julia-to-C translation, our current implementation of ParallelAccelerator has some other limitations:

 1. We currently support a limited subset of Julia functions available in the `Base` library.
-   However, not all Julia functions in the Base library are supported yet and using them may or may not work in ParallelAccelerator.
+   However, not all Julia functions in `Base` are supported yet, and using them may or may not work in ParallelAccelerator.
    For supported functions, we rely on capturing operator names to resolve array related functions and operators to our API module.
 This prevents them from being inlined by Julia which helps our translation.
 For unsupported functions such as `mean(x)`,